On the Performance of Dual-Antenna Repeater Assisted Bi-Static MIMO ISAC: System Model

 \section{System Model}

-We consider a bi-static \gls{isac} system where the transmit \gls{bs}, with $\Nt$ antennas, beamforms a precoded sensing signal towards a target hot-spot area while simultaneously serving $K$ downlink single-antenna users.
+We consider a bi-static \gls{isac} system where the transmit \gls{bs}, with $\Nt$ antennas, beamforms a precoded sensing signal towards a target hot-spot area while simultaneously serving $K$ \gls{dl} single-antenna users.
 The system also contains a dual-antenna repeater.
-The receiver \gls{bs}, with $\Nt$ antennas, performs target detection based on the reflected echoes from the target, also via the repeater. {The system model from the communication point of view is illustrated in~\cref{fig: system_model_comm} and the sensing point of view in~\cref{fig: system_model_sensing}.} The system entails several desired and interference channels, whose definitions are listed below. \begin{itemize}[noitemsep,topsep=0pt, align=left,leftmargin=*] \item $\vf_{n}\mbbC{\Nt}$: downlink channel from the transmit \gls{bs} to the $n$th user. \item $h_{n}\in\mathbb{C}$: channel from the transmit antenna of the repeater to the receive antenna of the $n$th user. \item $\att\mbbC{\Nt}$: the channel from the transmitter to the target. \item $\btt\mbbC{\Nt}$: the channel from the transmitter to the repeater. \item $\atr\mbbC{\Nr}$: the channel from the target to the receive \gls{bs}. \item $\btr\mbbC{\Nr}$: the channel from the repeater to the receive \gls{bs}. \item $g\in\mathbb{C}$: the channel from the target to the repeater. \item $\vG_{\mttB}\mbbC{\Nr\times \Nt}$: the channel from the transmit to receive \gls{bs}.
+The receiver \gls{bs}, with $\Nt$ antennas, performs target detection based on the reflected echoes from the target, also via the repeater. {The system model from the communication point of view is illustrated in~\cref{fig: system_model_comm} and the sensing point of view in~\cref{fig: system_model_sensing}.} The system entails several desired and interference channels, whose definitions are: \begin{itemize}[noitemsep,topsep=0pt, align=left,leftmargin=*] \item $\vf_{n}\mbbC{\Nt}$: \gls{dl} channel from the transmit \gls{bs} to the $n$th user. \item $h_{n}\in\mathbb{C}$: channel from the transmit antenna of the repeater to the receive antenna of the $n$th user. \item $\att\mbbC{\Nt}$: the channel from the transmitter to the target. \item $\btt\mbbC{\Nt}$: the channel from the transmitter to the repeater. \item $\atr\mbbC{\Nr}$: the channel from the target to the receive \gls{bs}. \item $\btr\mbbC{\Nr}$: the channel from the repeater to the receive \gls{bs}. \item $g\in\mathbb{C}$: the channel from the target to the repeater. \item $\vG_{\mttB}\mbbC{\Nr\times \Nt}$: the channel from the transmit to receive \gls{bs}.
 Also, let $\hat{\vG}_{\mttB}$ and $\tilde{\vG}_{\mttB}$ be the estimate and estimation error of this direct link channel between the \glspl{bs}. \item $\vC\mbbC{\Nr\times \Nt}$: the composite clutter channel.
 Specifically, the clutter channel consisting of the \gls{los} and \gls{nlos} paths caused by permanent obstacles can be measured beforehand and canceled~\cite{Behdad_Ozlem_TWC}.
-The unknown part corresponds to the \gls{nlos} paths caused by temporary obstacles, that are encased in $\vC$. \end{itemize} Apart from the clutter channel, we assume perfect \gls{csi} {at the receiver for target detection as a necessary first step to understand the overall system performance with an intuitive and tractable formulation}.
-Further, let $\nu\in\mathbb{C}$ be the repeater amplification factor.
+The unknown part corresponds to the \gls{nlos} paths caused by temporary obstacles, encased in $\vC$. \end{itemize} Apart from the clutter channel, we assume perfect \gls{csi} {at the receiver for target detection as a necessary first step to understand the overall system performance with an intuitive and tractable formulation}.\footnote{{The composite channel via the target is $\alpha\atr\att^{T}$.
+We assume only $\atr\att^{T}$ to be known, as the \gls{bs} beamforms to a specific sensing zone whose associated \gls{aoa} and \gls{aod} are pre-calibrated.
+However, $\alpha$ is unknown and will be estimated as a part of the \gls{glrt} later.}} Further, let $\nu\in\mathbb{C}$ be the repeater amplification factor.
 The target is characterized by the associated \gls{rcs}, denoted by $\alpha$, which follows $\alpha\cn{0,\sigma_{\mttT}^2}$, $\sigma_{\mttT}^2$ being the \gls{rcs} variance.
 The \gls{rcs} is unknown at the receiver and needs to be estimated.
 Finally, we adopt a model wherein target detection is performed in a given hotspot, and a larger area can be covered by sending sensing signals to such hotspot areas serially~\cite{Behdad_Ozlem_TWC}.